When implementing a community-based program, it is important to share with the community what lessons were

 Sharing the lessons learned from your program will help others to develop and implement appropriate health

 interventions and programs for their communities.
 Programs disseminate lessons learned at the local, state, and

 national levels in order to reach as many people as possible.

 Lessons learned from your program may include information about:

-Challenges that the program addressed in the community (e.g., stigma associated with seeking behavioral
+Challenges that the program addressed in the community, such as stigma associated with seeking behavioral

-Best practices and innovative strategies used to address challenges (e.g., integrating primary care and
+Best practices and innovative strategies used to address challenges, such as integrating primary care and

 Resources to Learn More

 Defines lessons learned, describes the process for documenting lessons learned, and provides links to tools to

 Organization(s): Centers for Disease Control and Prevention